Unboxed-Software/solana-course/content/basic-solana-mobile.md

     4. For debugging, you’ll want to use `Logcat`.
 Now that your fake wallet is running on the emulator, go to `View -> Tool Windows -> Logcat`.
 This will open up a console logging out what’s happening with fake wallet.

 Lastly, if you run into Java versioning issues - you’ll want to be on Java version 11.
 To check what you’re currently running type `java --version` in your terminal.

+### 1. Plan out App Structure

+Before we do anything let's conceptualize the outline of the app.
+Again, this app will take connect to and interact with our Devent deployed counter program.
+At a high level we will need the following:

+- Backend
+  - `Connection` object to interact with Solana. (`ConnectionProvider.tsx`)
+  - Access to our counter program. (`ProgramProvider.tsx`)
+  - Connection to a wallet to sign and send requests. (`AuthProvider.tsx`)
+- Frontend
+  - Text to display our counter value (`CounterView.tsx`)
+  - A button to press to increment our count (`CounterButton.tsx`)

+There will be more files and considerations, but this should be enough for now to see what we are doing.

 ### 2. Create the App